Christian Oswald

 Papers under review

-I still haven’t found what I’m looking for: Predicting security-related incidents and conflict fatalities with Google Trends and Wikipedia data
+I still haven’t found what I’m looking for: Predicting security-related incidents and conflict fatalities with Google Trends and Wikipedia data” (R&R at Journal of Conflict Resolution)

 Sharpening blunt instruments: Exploiting non-linearities to enhance identificationwith Christopher Schwarz and Sally Sharif